axel-sirota/jenkins-course/labs/lab6/lab6.md

 # Exercise 6

-- Work from the app `maven-code-coverage`.
+- Fork the repo into your own Github username.
+Work from the app `maven-code-coverage`.

-* Add a Job that gets triggered on any branch
+* Add a Job that gets triggered on any commit on any branch
 * It will run the tests
 * It will save the test results and code coverage